SMFB7/CowabungaDB/README.md

 ![Artboard](https://user-images.githubusercontent.com/52459150/215552092-9dc1e029-da35-43da-867f-17279e3dc180.png)
 # CowabungaDB
-Doesn't say "This iOS versiom isn't supported" on 16.2 to allow iOS 16.2 beta users to use the app.
+Doesn't say "This iOS version isn't supported" on 16.2 to allow iOS 16.2 beta users to use the app.
 A Jailed toolbox application for iOS 14.0-15.7.1 and 16.0-16.1.2 using [CVE-2022-46689](https://support.apple.com/en-us/HT213530).

 Enable Notifications and set Location Services to **Always** to keep the app running in the background, keep the dock and folder background hidden, and prevent some sound effects from reverting.